 As the brain is essentially an electrical organ, miniaturized electronics are able to decipher a good deal of its secrets.
-This is how imec’s neural probes set the standard in neuroscientific research.
+This is how imec’s silicon neural probes set the standard in neuroscientific research.

 To uncover the workings of the brain, and how neuronal disorders arise, neuro-electrophysiologists study the electrical activity of the brain.
 The goal is to ascertain how the brain processes data and controls behavior, by picking up signals from single neurons and across wider areas.